TheDataLeek/website/college/one-dimensional-maps/index.md

 ![](images/logistic_bifurcations_odd.png)

-We can see that at each level of odd-numbered orbits, there's an additional bifurcation series made up of $n \\cdot 2 m$, where $n$ is the number of the initial bifurcation $(3, 5, 7, 9, \\ldots)$, and $m$ is the next number in the series.
-This is especially clear for $n=3$.
-In other words, each odd numbered bifurcation follows the same pattern that the base-$2$ orbits do, they increase exponentially, while converging to a number, and the devolve into chaos as soon as you're outside their fixed orbit values.
+We can see that at each level of odd-numbered orbits, there's an additional bifurcation series made up of $$n \\cdot 2 m$$, where $$n$$ is the number of the initial bifurcation $$(3, 5, 7, 9, \\ldots)$$, and $$m$$ is the next number in the series.
+This is especially clear for $$n=3$$.
+In other words, each odd numbered bifurcation follows the same pattern that the base-$$2$$ orbits do, they increase exponentially, while converging to a number, and the devolve into chaos as soon as you're outside their fixed orbit values.

-This means that for any $n$, there are an infinite number of corresponding bifurcations.
+This means that for any $$n$$, there are an infinite number of corresponding bifurcations.

 ```python
 points = bifurcation(xmin=3.825, xmax=3.859)